 Yep, it’s that simple.
 Obvs you don’t have to use non-stick, but it’s what I chose that day and makes cleanup quicker.
 Plus, boiling pasta in a shallow pan like a non-stick skillet distributes the pasta across a wider area and allows you to use less water.
 I didn’t even have to drain mine.
 I waited until there was only a little liquid left, then turned off the heat and added the pesto directly to the pan.
 (The leftover pasta water mixes with the pesto to help the sauce cling to the rotini.)
 Voila, easy weeknight one-pot meal.

-Any kind of pasta works for this one pot vegan pesto pasta.
+Any kind of pasta works for this recipe.
 It’s up to you.
-As you can see, I used a short rotini shape for my green pesto and long spaghetti noodles for my red pesto.
+As you can see above, I used a short rotini shape for my green pesto and long spaghetti noodles for my red pesto.

+Depends on who you talk to, but in my opinion: yes.
 There are some who will argue pesto is unhealthy due to the high fat content.
 After all, a typical pesto could contain lots of olive oil, cheese, nuts, and sodium.
-However, if you’re specifically watching your fat intake or something I don’t think it’s bad for you.
+However, unless you’re specifically watching your fat intake or something I don’t think it’s bad for you.
 I mean, there are herbs and nuts in there, lol.
 If you can make it at home, that’s even better, since you can make sure you’re using fresh ingredients, avoid the cheese if you’re vegan, and not going overboard with the oil.